Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 * Finally, the **Machine learning processes** are represented by green icons.

+Input dataset
+In the interests of time we have performed some initial steps of the data pipeline such as cleansing and transformations on the loans dataset.
+These steps can be created in Dataiku from the raw datasets from the Lending Club to form a complete pipeline with the data and execution happening in Snowflake

 ### How We’ll Build The Project

 Our goal is to build an optimized machine learning model that can be used to predict the risk of default on loans for customers and advise them on how to reduce their risk.